ruby-hyperloop/ruby-hyperloop.io/source/docs/stores/overview.html.md

   end
 ```

-other options to the `state` declaration are:
+Other options to the `state` declaration are:

 + `scope:` either `:class`, `:instance`, `:shared`.
 Details below!
 + `reader:` either `true`, or a symbol used to declare a reader (getter) method.
 + `initializer:` either a Proc or a Symbol (indicating a method), to be used to initialize the state.

 The value of the `scope` option determines where the state resides.

 + A class state has one instance per class and is directly accessible in class methods, and indirectly in instances using `self.class.state`.
 + An instance state has a different copy in each instance of the class, and is not accessible by class methods.
 + A shared state is like a class state, but is also directly accessible in instances.